pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 ElasticSearch Approx Plugin
 ===========================

-Plugin for [ElasticSearch](http://www.elasticsearch.org/) to use approximate methods for enabling and/or speeding up certain queries.
+Plugin for [ElasticSearch](http://www.elasticsearch.org/) to use approximate methods for enabling and/or speeding up certain queries, using bounded memory.

 Currently just provides one such query: distinct date histogram.

+Inspired in part by [elasticsearch-ls-plugins](https://github.com/lovelysystems/elasticsearch-ls-plugins) by Lovely Systems -- some of their code has been reused here.

 Distinct Date Histogram
 -----------------------